Electrician vs Plumber - Which Trade Is Best For You?

 Both trades contribute important work to our society.
 Electricians affect the health of our world — reliable electricity allows modern technology and life-saving equipment to function.
 But so do plumbers — delivering clean water and diverting the waste we produce.

-Once you’ve compared electricians vs electrical engineers, take a look at your other options as well:
+Once you’ve compared electricians vs plumbers, take a look at your other options as well:

 Short on time?
 Jump ahead: